 A quality lining can help to improve inner comfort on a number of technical, multi-layered gloves.
-The particular lining used various based on the glove’s purpose, with some of the most common options being waterproofing, warmth, comfort, moisture wicking, etc. Some higher quality gloves use materials such as Gore-Tex or Thinsulate.
+The particular lining used vary based on the glove’s purpose, with some of the most common options being waterproofing, warmth, comfort, moisture-wicking, etc. Some higher quality gloves use materials such as Gore-Tex or Thinsulate.

 The cuff, as the name implies, provides protection for the rider’s wrist.
 It protects this part of the hand/arm from moisture and cold.
 In many cases, this part of the glove includes more protective elements for the wrists, such as armor and padding.

 It’s important to find a glove with a closure that is strong enough to ensure the gloves remain secure while riding.
 This is even more important if a crash were to occur.
 Some of the closure options to look for include Velcro, D-ring straps, and buttons.

 The armor is present to help provide protection from scraping and impact.
 The padding portion of the armor is made typically from EVA foam and other materials commonly used include titanium, steel, carbon fiber, and thermoplastic urethane.

 A part of the glove that is underrated by extremely important is the stitching.
 This is what is going to hold the entire thing together.
 In many cases, the stitching is done with Kevlar, due to the high level of durability it offers.
 It’s a good idea to look for external stitching on the palms and fingers for superior comfort.

 There are some motorcycle gloves designed with additional features to make the lives of the riders easier.
 Some of these features include touchscreen capabilities, knuckle vents, finger bridges, and palm sliders.